 For the slightly older young people already considering a career in nature conservation or veterinary science, Shamwari offers both long and short term volunteer experiences (Shamwari CNSV: XP for Volunteer Individuals).
 These experiences are ideal for individuals looking to take a gap year, experience holiday or sabbatical.

 Participants in the Shamwari CNSV programme are taken behind the scenes and exposed to a variety of scenarios conservation management staff at Shamwari deal with on a daily basis.

 Individuals participating in the program are housed in one of three accommodation facilities during their stay – each equipped with a dining and common area.
 Room and facility changes are avoided during participants’ stay, although it does occasionally happen.
-The average stay ranges from 2-12 weeks, however the option for an extended stay might occasionally be available.
+The average stay ranges from 2-12 weeks, however, the option for an extended stay might occasionally be available.

 The minimum stay of two weeks kicks off on a Monday and follows a daily time schedule of 08:00-17:00.
 Participants usually have evenings and weekends free, but early morning, late night and weekend activities may come up on occasion, depending on the reserves wildlife conservation operations.

-Each of Shamwari’slong and short term projects are driven by an outcome.
+Each of Shamwari’slong and short term projects is driven by an outcome.
 The intention is to be as sustainable as possible for the sake of future generations.
 Daily tasks will vary from physical labour to interactive and interesting lecture-like content.
 There are numerous monitoring projects across the reserve that aim to capture important information needed to continue the management and research of the various species found at Shamwari.

 Participants can look forward to a diverse and structured experience, yet it is important to note that nothing can be prescheduled, because of the nature of the work and dependence on good conditions.